 I have extensive experience of counselling women as they prepare for and adjust to motherhood, and I've co-facilitated a support group for new mums.

-Much of my current counselling work is with teachers and other school-based professionals.
+Much of my current work is with people with long-term health conditions, and those who support them.

 What others have said about me